bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 1. A project that meets the above criteria MUST conduct introductions and engagements among the proponent, Provincial Staff, Indigenous Nations and other potentially impacted groups.
 2. A project MAY be referred to the Coordinated Authorizations Process by the Chief Permitting Officer (CPO) after step 1 is complete if deemed necessary after introductions and engagements.
-3. All Coordinated Authorizations MUST be managed by the [EMLI Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations).
+3. All Coordinated Authorizations MUST be managed by the [MDS](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/).
 4. Mines Act Permit Applications that are particularly complex MUST be referred to an advisory committee made up of Provincial staff, Indigenous nations, and other potentially impacted groups through a [Mine Review Committee](https://www2.gov.bc.ca/gov/content/industry/mineral-exploration-mining/permitting/coordinated-authorizations/mine-mrc) (MRC) by the CPO as part of the Coordinated Authorizations Process.
 5. Application MUST be formally submitted to indigenous nations for review.
 6. The MRC MAY subject the application to public engagement activities if required.